-Steinley, Hoffman, Brusco and Sher (2017) recently proposed a new method for evaluating the performance of psychological network models: fixed-margin sampling.
-The authors investigate LASSO regularized Ising models (eLasso) by generating random datasets with the same margins as the original binary dataset, and conclude that many estimated eLasso parameters are not distinguisha-ble from those that would be expected if the data were generated by chance.
-We argue that fixed-margin sampling cannot be used in this regard, as it generates data under a particular null-hypothesis: a unidimensional factor model with interchangeable indicators (i.e., the Rasch model).
-We show this by discussing relevant psychometric literature and performing simulation studies.
-Results indicate that while eLasso correctly estimated network models and estimated almost no edges due to chance, fixed-margin sampling performed poorly in identifying true effects as “interesting.”
-We conclude that fixed-margin sampling is not fit to assess the performance of estimated Ising models or many other multivariate psychometric models, but do offer great promise as a nonparametric test for assessing if items may be interchangeable indicators of a latent trait (e.g., the DSM disease model), as well as to evaluate results from regular network models such as social networks or railway networks.
+Description: Steinley, Hoffman, Brusco and Sher (2017) proposed a new method for evaluating the performance of psychological network models: fixed-margin sampling.
+The authors investigated LASSO regularized Ising models (eLasso) by generating random datasets with the same margins as the original binary dataset, and concluded that many estimated eLasso parameters are not distinguishable from those that would be expected if the data were generated by chance.
+We argue that fixed-margin sampling cannot be used for this purpose, as it generates data under a particular null-hypothesis: a unidimensional factor model with interchangeable indicators (i.e., the Rasch model).
+We show this by discussing relevant psychometric literature and by performing simulation studies.
+Results indicate that while eLasso correctly estimated network models and estimated almost no edges due to chance, fixed-margin sampling performed poorly in classifying true effects as “interesting” (Steinley et al. 2017, p.
+1004).
+Further simulation studies indicate that fixed-margin sampling offers a powerful method for highlighting local misfit from the Rasch model, but performs only moderately in identifying global departures from the Rasch model.
+We conclude that fixed-margin sampling is not up to the task of assessing if results from estimated Ising models or other multivariate psychometric models are due to chance.